virajmavani/virajmavani/README.md

 ### Hi there, I am Viraj! 👋

-I am a software engineer at Walmart Inc. working on a fraud detection engine preventing fraud worth $100M every year.
+I am a software engineer at Amazon Web Services working in fraud and abuse prevention.
 On the side, I recently created a custom new tab page Chrome extension which eases the process of filtering search results from frequently used target websites called [Bifrost](https://bifrost.virajmavani.com/).
 When I am not working, you will find me playing open-world or stealth games on my console.
 I am open to new and exciting career opportunities.

 - 🔭 I’m currently working on a social platform for academic research in AI
 - 🌱 I’m currently learning React.js and Java Spring